subdigital/stimulus-multi-select/README.md

 - `data-multi-select-result-class` - a list of classes that will be applied to the `<li>` results
 - `data-multi-select-result-selected-class` - a list of classes that will be applied to `<li>` results that are selected via keyboard.
 Recommended to add similar hover styles to the above class to match.
 - `data-multi-select-item-active-class` - This is only used if you are _not_ using the `<template>` to define the selected item look.
 This class will be applied to the generated `<span>` tag.
+- `data-multi-select-allow-duplicates-value` - (default `"false"`) - Set this to true to allow the same option to be selected multiple times.

 ## Feedback?

 I'm admittedly not well versed in creating javascript packages.
 If you have ideas for improvement, feel free to open a PR.

 ## License

 This library is released under the MIT license.